Polygamy: What Love Is This?

 Top

-2. Just talk about what you believe instead of tearing down someone else’s faith!
+2. Why can't you just talk about what you believe, instead of tearing down someone else’s faith?

 Top

-So Mormonism is being deceptive, both to the outside world, and their own membership, by pretending that there is no connection between Mormonism and polygamy.
+The mainstream LDS Church has been less than honest toward the outside world, and even to their own membership, by pretending that there is little connection between Mormonism and polygamy.
 You may hear excuses that it was only practiced by a few select people, or that it was done to help take care of needy widows or single women.
-This is simply not historically true.
+This is false.
 Polygamy began as a revelation by Joseph Smith, and was sustained as an eternal and everlasting doctrine and commandment of God by many subsequent LDS prophets, all of whom are revered in mainstream Mormonism.

 Top

 A number of the “heroes” of the Old Testament had more than one wife.
-But then again, a number of the “heroes” of the Old Testament also lied, cheated, stole, murdered, and a host of other ungodly activities.
+But then again, a number of the “heroes” of the Old Testament also lied, cheated, stole, and murdered.
 Does this mean that God commanded, or even condoned that sinful behavior too?
 Of course not.

-In biblical times, polygamy was (and it still is) a source of strife, friction, jealousy, and a host of other ungodly outcomes.
+In biblical times, polygamy was (just like today) a source of strife, friction, jealousy, and broken relationships.
+None of these things could ever be considered godly virtues.
 In many passages throughout the Old and New Testaments, God expresses a very dim view of polygamy, and upholds the ideal of a marriage between one man, and one woman.

-So the question is, why would God make even allowances for polygamy?
+So many ask, why would God allow these men of old to practice polygamy?
 Why would he bless men like Abraham, Jacob, David, and Solomon, if polygamy were so wrong?
-Well, the same reason he blessed them despite other sins in their lives (and they all were sinners)—because God is a loving, merciful God who loved them, and because they had placed their faith in Him, and not in their own righteousness.
-The same reason that we receive blessings, in spite of the fact that each of us are sinners.
+Well, God is a merciful God who loved the men of old.
+They placed their faith in Him, and not in their own righteousness.
 This does not mean that God takes a soft stand on sin; quite the contrary.
-But it does mean that in His mercy, he tolerates our sin--for a time--to give us the opportunity to repent and place our faith in Him.
+But it does mean that in His mercy, he restrains himself from punishing us as our sins deserve--for a time--to give us the opportunity to repent and place our faith in Him.

 (A more thorough treatment of this subject can be found in Doris Hanson's booklet, Is Polygamy Biblical? and is available free of charge to seeking Mormons or Mormon Fundamentalists.
 For more information on receiving a copy, click here.)